nadim-ouertani/form-submit/README.md

 A sample form submit.

-# This is a bad for edu
+# This is a bad code for education purpose

 Next step is to convert this real life project to SOLID alos to add TDD and refactor the code!